cxl-garage/neglected-diagnostics/src/app/home_markdown.md

 ### Example files
 coming soon

-Powered by Conservation X Labs and the University of Washington Scientific Software Engineering Center at the eSciences Institute.
+Powered by Conservation X Labs and the University of Washington Scientific Software Engineering Center at the eScience Institute.